Just signed up for a new trial account? Welcome!

 We recommend adding about 2-5 projects during your trial so you can focus your time on fully building them out to test and understand how your process maps to 10,000ft.
 As with the bulk people import, be sure to complete all columns and remove any pesky extra spaces that can show up before or after your values.

-Build out your projects in more detail on the Project Portfolio page with phases, budgets, team members, and tasks.
+Now that you’ve added the basics of each project you’ll be using to test 10,000ft, you can build them out in more detail on the Project Page with phases, budgets, team members, and tasks.

-Now that you determined your Account Settings and added your people and projects, it’s time to look at the schedule to see who’s working on what, when people will become available, when projects are coming up, and more.
+Now that all your Account Settings are determined and your people and a few projects are added, it’s time to take a look at the schedule to see who’s working on what, when people will become available, when projects are coming up, and more.

 We designed 10,000ft with the understanding that today’s problems are much less cut and dry than they used to be.
 Projects rarely go according to plan.
 This can be disorienting if you don’t have a flexible tool that not only supports the inevitable (and often unforeseen) hurdles, but also actively keeps you up-to-date on what’s changed and what the best course of action will be going forward.

-We recommend reading Flexible Project Management: What to Do When Nothing Goes According to Plan and then reviewing the Schedule Overview from our knowledge base to understand how to navigate the Schedule in 10,000ft.
+We recommend reading Flexible Project Management: What to Do When Nothing Goes According to Plan and then reviewing this section from our reference topics to understand how to navigate around the schedule in 10,000ft.

-Choosing the right software for your team can be hard (and getting buy-in from stakeholders can be even harder), so we put together some tips for successfully evaluating and pitching new software to your team.
+Figuring out if software is right for your team can be hard (and getting buy-in from stakeholders can be even harder), so we put together some tips for successfully evaluating and pitching new software to your team.

 And as always, we’re here to help.
-Email us your questions anytime at email@example.com.
+Let us know if you have questions by emailing us anytime at firstname.lastname@example.org.
 We’re happy to set up a call or a demo with someone from our team to help walk through your unique business needs and see how 10,000ft can help support your process.
 You can also register to join one of our weekly webinars here.